griddynamics/Behavior-Analytic-Starter-Kit/Chapter 2.md

 In order to start working with the starter kit, you need to perform the following steps:
 - Set-up your Qubell account
-- Import Behavior Analytics Starter Kit
+- Import Behavioral Analytics Starter Kit
 - Set-up Amazon account
 - Configure deployment environment